Skip to content

 It’s not always easy to find a bet you’re comfortable with, so online sportsbooks often provide other opportunities to entice bettors to risk their money.
 Buying points is one of the ways this is done, as it reduces the risk of your wager.
 Though, it should go without saying that reduced risk equates to reduced potential winnings.

-To buy a point you would simply select a betting line you want to wager on, and then “buy a point” (change the spread in your favor) in exchange of less potential profit for taking a lesser risk.
+To buy a point you would simply select a betting market you want to wager on, and then find an alternate line in exchange of less potential profit for taking a lesser risk.

-Bettors generally buy points in bets against the spread, but it’s also possible to buy points to get a more favorable number on a totals bet.
+Bettors generally buy points in bets against the spread, but it’s also possible to buy points to get a more favorable number on a totals bet or with team and player props.

-The number of points you can buy varies from one sportsbook to another, but a half-point or full-point are the most common options (though all the way up to three points does exist).
+The number of points you can buy varies from one sportsbook to another, but a half-point or full-point are the most common options when coming up with a bet that still offers a decent return.
+The influx of same game parlays, however, have made buying massive amounts of points through alt lines on a spread or total, palatable, as they’re combined with other bets for favorable odds.

 When to Buy Points?